 Please let me know when you’re tired of that statement.
 Oh, you are already?
 Noted.

 Anyhoo – coconut milk, pineapple chunks, and a coconut crumb come together to form these sweetly Spring and/or Summery muffins.
-A wonderfully fruity breakfast version of your favorite cocktail, these goodies are like the tropical Coffee Crumb Muffins you’ve always dreamed about.
+A wonderfully fruity breakfast version of your favorite cocktail, these Pina Colada Muffins are like the tropical Coffee Crumb Muffins you’ve always dreamed about.

 Or maybe I’ve just dreamed about them?